 The Board has adopted a Diversity Policy that applies to both the Board and EMT.
 The objective of the Diversity Policy is to maintain an optimum mix of qualified, diverse individuals on the Board and EMT, and to increase gender diversity on the Board and EMT.
 Enerflex believes that diversity within its ranks broadens talent, drives better performance, and increases innovation.
 Having a diverse and inclusive Board and EMT leads to a better understanding of opportunities, issues, and risks; enables stronger decision-making; and ultimately improves the ability to achieve the Company's objectives and deliver for its stakeholders.
 Enerflex is committed to a merit-based system for Board and EMT composition, within a framework that enables diverse representation.
-Gender diversity is one aspect of diversity that Enerflex is currently focused on, for reasons including that women are the largest and generally most easily identifiable group, they continue to be underrepresented in our industry, and increasing female representation continues to be a significant focus for investors and regulators.
+Gender diversity is one aspect of diversity that Enerflex is currently focused on as women are the largest and generally most easily identifiable group and they continue to be underrepresented in our industry.

 When recruiting candidates for Board and EMT positions, the Board aims to identify the most qualified individual available and considers a variety of factors including diversity.
 The Board understands "qualified" to include a broad range of skills and experiences, which is intended to result in greater diversity among Board and EMT members.
-See also the section entitled "Skills Matrix".
+See also the section entitled "Director Profiles - Skills Matrix".
 Moreover, pursuant to the Diversity Policy, gender diversity must be considered in the recruitment process.
 The Diversity Policy stipulates that Enerflex will strive to ensure that candidate slates for Board and EMT positions are comprised of at least 30% qualified women.
 Any external advisors engaged to assist the search for such candidates will be advised of this requirement.
 If no suitable female candidate is identified, the search firm shall be asked to explain the efforts undertaken to identify a female candidate.

 The NCG Committee and the HRC Committee are responsible for monitoring compliance with the Diversity Policy.
-At least annually, the NCGC and the HRCC report to the Board regarding the effectiveness of the policy and recommend any revisions to the policy that may be necessary.
+At least annually, the NCG Committee and the HRC Committee report to the Board regarding the effectiveness of the policy and recommend any revisions to the policy that may be necessary.